alshapton/Pyntel4004/docs/source/intro/manual/representation.rst

 ---------

-Upon reading Section 3, you will see that it is easy to avoid writing an assembly language program with jump instructions which have erroneous memory addresses.
+Upon reading :ref:`the instruction summary<instruction_summary>`, you will see that it is easy to avoid writing an assembly language program with jump instructions which have erroneous memory addresses.
 Information on this subject is given here rather to help the programmer who is debugging programs by entering hexadecimal codes directly into program RAM